 - a.
 The one-page face sheet provides a central location to record vital factual case data and should be completed in full, indicating "NA" (not applicable), "NONE, or "UNK" (unknown) where appropriate.
 The Juvenile Data Sheet is to be used as an internal document.
 It contains items not included on the one-page court report face sheet, but needed for the supervision of the youth.
-Additionally, certain information may be useful for financial collections purposes. - All relevant and significant information, such as date of birth, California Driver's License number, school, and employment information, should be verified by documentation or through contact with original sources. - c.
-Due to Aid to Families with Dependent Children-Foster Care (AFDC-FC) funding requirements for children in foster care, emphasis should be given to obtaining social security numbers for both the youth and parents.
+Additionally, certain information may be useful for financial collections purposes. - b.
+All relevant and significant information, such as date of birth, California Driver's License number, school, and employment information, should be verified by documentation or through contact with original sources. - Due to Aid to Families with Dependent Children-Foster Care (AFDC-FC) funding requirements for children in foster care, emphasis should be given to obtaining social security numbers for

+- both the youth and parents.
 A copy of the youth's birth certificate should be obtained and placed in the file. - d.
-Include the name, address, and other identifying information of any family member with whom the youth is residing or any family member being considered as a placement option for the youth.
+Include the name, address, and other identifying information of any family member with whom the youth is residing or any family member being considered as a placement option for the youth. - e.

-- e.
 If the youth is also a dependent of the court, include the social worker's name and professional contact information. - f.
-Much of the information on the face sheet will be auto populated by information in ICMS.
+Much of the information on the face sheet will be auto populated by information in

 Verify that the information in ICMS is correct.
-If it is not, update ICMS with current and accurate information prior to populating the Face Sheet.
-Once printed, verify that all information is accurately reflected including the youth's court case number, master list number, name, date of birth, etc.
+If it is not, update with current and accurate information prior to populating the Face Sheet.
+Once printed, verify that all information is accurately reflected including the youth's court case number, master list number, name, date of birth, etc. Also ensure that the youth and parents' personal information, addresses, employment information, and other categories are updated with the most current information prior to printing the face sheet and submitting with the report.

-2. CIRCUMSTANCES OF THE OFFENSE
+CIRCUMSTANCES OF THE OFFENSE